edgedb/edgedb-js/docs/driver.rst

   These methods return a *new Client instance* that *shares a connection pool* with the original client!
 This is important.
 Each call to ``createClient`` instantiates a new connection pool.
-Using

 The code example below demonstrates all available configuration settings.
 The value specified below is the *default value* for that setting.